mountainkidai/rfSEClub/Programming/rust/content/002_variables_and_mutability.md

 - What is 'static?
 - Rust references have lifetimes, specifying how long data is valid.
 - 'static lifetime means "lives for the entire program duration."

+### Static Memory

+- Fixed size determined at compile time, exists for lifetime of program.
+- Accessible globally.

 ```rust
 let name: &'static str = "AlpKid";